CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 tacuser0@switch:~$ sudo tacplus-restrict -i -u tacacs0 -a ip nv
 ```

 The `tacplus-auth` command handles authorization for each command.
-To make this an enforced authorization, change the TACACS+ login to use a restricted shell, with a very limited executable search path.
+To make this an enforced authorization, change the TACACS+ log in to use a restricted shell, with a very limited executable search path.
 Otherwise, the user can bypass the authorization.
 The `tacplus-restrict` utility simplifies setting up the restricted environment.

 The following table provides the `tacplus-restrict` command options: